 - In order to register piglets with this registry, you must have your farm registered and have a breeder prefix.

-- The breeder of the piglets is responsible for the actual registration of the piglets.
+- The breeder of the piglets is responsible for the submission of all registrations of the piglets.

-- Registered breeders will be able to send in a Litter Notification upon the birth of their litters free of charge, provided it is sent in prior to February 1st, following the year of birth.
+- Registered breeders will be able to submit a Litter Notification upon the birth of their litters free of charge, provided it is submitted prior to February 1st, following the year of birth.

 - Additional rules noted below in specific section.

 You must be a Registered Breeder to submit litter notifications.
 Litter notifications are done online via your online account unless otherwise noted by the Registrar or if you have a Certificate of Breeding that must accompany the litter notification.
 Doing a litter notification does NOT register a piglet, but must be done prior to registering a piglet.
-The sow must be Registered and only the owner of the pig will be allowed to send in a litter notification.
+The sow must be Registered and only the owner of the pig will be allowed to submit a litter notification.
 Litter notifications are free of charge if received prior to February 1st, following the year of birth.
-If after February 1st, then there will be an additional $10.00 charge.
-Litter notifications must be filled out and received within one year of birth.
-Litter notifications can only be done for pigs you currently own or a boar you have a certificate of breeding for an outside boar.
+If after February 1st, then there will be an additional $15.00 charge.
+Litter notifications must be submitted and received within one year of birth.
+Litter notifications can only be done for pigs you currently own or if you have a certificate of breeding for an outside boar.
 Once a litter notification has been submitted, each piglet will be assigned an NR# (non-registered number).
 That NR# will be used when registering a specific piglet from the litter.
 Once a sow has been transferred to a new owner, no additional litter notifications can be done by the original owner.
 Litter notifications can now be submitted online by Registered Breeders unless a Certificate of Breeding must accompany the litter notification.
 If a Certificate of Breeding must accompany the litter notification, please send both the litter notification paperwork and the certificate of breeding to the address on the bottom of the page.
 Upon the receival of documents to the Idaho Pasture Pig Registry, both electronically and physically, there are no alterations that can be done without the completion of a Change of Information form.

 Registration of a Piglet: